 Decide how long your child should work at each sitting.

-Make a list of the materials he needs.
+Make a list of the materials needed.

 Work with your child to write down on note cards every task the assignment involves, from going to the library to designing the report cover.